 - Place an oven rack into middle position in oven and preheat oven to 350 F. Lightly oil an 8×8-inch baking dish.

-- Moisten your fingers with a little water and press dough into bottom of prepared baking dish.
+- Moisten your fingers with a little water and press dough into the bottom of a prepared baking dish.

 - Bake crust on center rack in the preheated oven until crust edges are barely golden brown, 22 minutes.